-Learning Outcome - The learner will: Asse Assessment Criterion - The learner can:
+Learning Outcome - The learner will: Assessm ssment Criterion - The learner can:

+Lea iring Outcome - The learner will.
+Asse

 Give reasons why historical conservation/restoration activities should be prioritised.

 4 Amend priorities to take account of changing circumstances whilst maintaining consistency with the influencing factors.
 4.1 Review and update pre-determined historical conservation/restoration priorities by taking into account at least four of the following changing circumstances:

 susceptibility to damage

 safety requirements

 need to inhibit and respond to deterioration

 compromised operational effectiveness

 weather conditions

 use or change of use

 meeting current legislation

 - resources

 security threats.

 4.2 Explain methods that allow priorities to be amended when influencing factors have been taken into account.

 4.3 Explain how changing circumstances can be accounted for when planning historical conservation/restoration activities.

 5 Prepare plans or schedules and negotiate and agree them with decision-makers.
 5.1 Identify, analyse and produce plans or schedules for at least three of the following historical conservation/ restoration activities:

 - roofing

 - lead work

 bricklaying and craft masonry

-earth walling
+- earth walling

 - stonemasonry

-decoration
+- decoration

 plastering

-wall and floor tiling
+- wall and floor tiling